Portsea Pier, Mornington Peninsula, Victoria © Mornington Peninsula

 Melburnians love their city almost as much as they love escaping it – at least for a day or two.
 Whether you're a history buff, foodie or nature-lover, the regions surrounding Melbourne are worth exploring.
 Spend a few days discovering the pretty wine district of the Mornington Peninsula, frolic in the snow-covered mountain peaks of the High Country or have a close encounter with the adorable wildlife population on Phillip Island.
 No matter what your interest, there's a destination for you just a short drive from the city.

-Just a two-hour drive from Melbourne is the historic town of Bendigo.
+Hop in the car and head out of Melbourne to reach the historic town of Bendigo.
 Its grand buildings, Chinese heritage and living museums are a visible legacy of the 1850s gold rush.
 More recently, Bendigo's art and culture scene has flourished with one of the best regional galleries on the country, the Bendigo Art Gallery.
 Also check out the independent Post Office Gallery, Valentine's Antique Gallery and the elegant The Capital theatre.
 Get your hands dirty at Bendigo Pottery, or continue to dig a little deeper into the town's history at Central Deborah Gold Mine.
 Bendigo is also known for its shiraz, which you can taste at one of 60 cellar doors with Bendigo Winery Tours.
 The food scene has a strong farm-to-table ethos you can see at Bendigo Wholefoods.
 Or try one of the fancier eateries like Masons of Bendigo or The Woodhouse.
-Check into the Schaller Studio for the night, inspired by the working studio of Australian artist Mark Schaller.
+Check into The Schaller Studio for the night, inspired by the working studio of Australian artist Mark Schaller.

-Wildlife lovers can't leave Melbourne without making the 90-minute drive south to Phillip Island.
+Wildlife lovers can't leave Melbourne without making the drive south to Phillip Island.
 Known for its daily Penguin Parade, visitors get to watch resident penguins come ashore after a day of fishing out at sea.
 While you're waiting for sunset, head to the treetops for another kind of furry encounter at the Koala Conservation Centre.
 Alternatively, jump on board with Wildlife Coast Cruises to see local seals, dolphins, whales and birdlife.
 If you'd rather stay on dry land, head for the cliff-top boardwalks at The Nobbies where you can view Seal Rocks, home to the country's largest Australian fur seal colony.
-Follow the Southern Gippsland Wine Trail and experience Phillip Island's excellent cool-climate wineries and fresh produce.
-Then take a seat at Harry's on the Esplanade, a beachfront restaurant where almost everything on your plate is local.
+Follow the South Gippsland Drink Trail and experience Phillip Island's excellent cool-climate wineries and fresh produce.
 Settle in for the night at Clifftop, a cosy B&B with spectacular ocean views from most rooms.

-About an hour drive south is Mornington Peninsula, home to great food, wine and thermal springs.
+The relaxing region of Mornington Peninsula is home to great food, wine and thermal springs.
 Do a tasting at a local winery, blend your own bubbly at Foxeys Hangout or discover some of Australia's premier craft breweries on the Beer, Cider and Spirits Trail.
 When you need something to soak it all up, head to Laura at Point Leo, an award-winning restaurant overlooking the vineyards.
 At Willow Creek Vineyard estate you'll find the stellar Jackalope Hotel, with one of the most exciting restaurants in the area, Doot Doot Doot.
 And don't forget to visit the local growers supplying them, like Green Olive at Red Hill, Main Ridge Dairy and Red Hill Truffles.
 After a full day of eating and drinking, relax at Peninsula Hot Springs, a natural thermal mineral spa house.
 If the weather is fine, enjoy some Vitamin D on the sandy shores of Port Phillip Bay.
 The colourful bathing boxes are an attraction in their own right.

 The wilderness of Gippsland stretches from Melbourne to Victoria's border with New South Wales, covering 542 kilometres (337 miles).
 It offers Victoria's largest coastal wilderness area, Wilsons Promontory, which is threaded with walking tracks and wildlife.
 For more of the unique Gippsland landscape, head out to explore the Gippsland Lakes, a network of lakes, marshes and lagoons covering more than 600 square kilometres (230 square miles).
 Go on a guided tour to see the stalactites and stalagmites of Fairy Cave and the calcite-rimmed pools of Royal Cave or spot wildlife at the Buchan Caves Reserve where you can stay in safari-style wilderness retreats.
 Follow the Gippsland Food and Wine Trail for the freshest seafood along the coast, wines at Dirty Three Wines and Tambo Wine, batch beers and gins at Loch Brewery & Distillery, Prom Country Cheese and a local meal at the Tinamba Hotel.